15 Beautiful Portuguese Phrases, Words, and Sayings

 white clouds and blue sky during daytime

-In Portuguese, the word “nuvem” for cloud is particularly beautiful because of its nasalized pronunciation, represented by the “em” ending.
-This nasalization adds a soft and melodic quality to the word, echoing the gentle movement and shape of clouds drifting across the sky.
+The word “nuvem” is particularly beautiful because of its nasalized pronunciation, represented by the “em” ending.
+This nasalization adds a soft and melodic quality to the word “nuvem,” echoing the gentle movement and shape of clouds drifting across the sky.

 Beautiful Portuguese Phrases

-In Portugal, one would say, ‘Você vive no meu coração’.
+In Portugal, this would be said as “Você vive no meu coração.”

 green leaf photography

-A universal expression, and one that sounds especially beautiful in Portuguese.
+A universal expression that sounds especially beautiful in Portuguese.

-Água mole em pedra dura, tanto bate até que fura. – Soft water on hard stone, hits until it drills through.
+“Água mole em pedra dura, tanto bate até que fura.”

 empty gray concrete road between trees during daytime